 - Added Alliterative Appeal: His 1971 album is titled Poems, Prayers & Promises.

 - Anti-Christmas Song: "Please, Daddy (Don't Get Drunk This Christmas)"

-- Artistic License Geography: "Take Me Home, Country Roads" mentions the Blue Ridge Mountains and the Shenandoah River; both of these have a small presence in West Virginia's Jefferson County in the eastern panhandle, but don't appear elsewhere in West Virginia, with much of the Blue Ridge mountains and Shenandoah river being located in Virginia.
+- Artistic License – Geography: "Take Me Home, Country Roads" mentions the Blue Ridge Mountains and the Shenandoah River; both of these have a small presence in West Virginia's Jefferson County in the eastern panhandle, but don't appear elsewhere in West Virginia, with much of them being located in Virginia, proper.

-- Christmas Songs: He released several Christmas albums, including one with the cast of The Muppet Show (in conjunction with a TV special of the same name).
+- Christmas Songs: He recorded a number of Christmas albums, including one with the cast of The Muppet Show (in conjunction with a TV special of the same name).

 - Cover Version: Recorded a bunch, especially songs by The Beatles.

 - While the song doesn't offer any specifics on where he is, "Take Me Home, Country Roads" is about a man who misses his home and family, and is driving to get there as fast as he can.

 - The narrator of "Leaving on a Jet Plane" (initially titled "Babe, I Hate to Go") is homesick before he even leaves home: the song has him saying goodbye to his lover, promising that he'll return with her wedding ring.

 - Honking Arriving Car: Mentioned in the song "Leaving on a Jet Plane."
 The taxi driver is waiting outside the narrator's home, and blowing his horn.

 - Let's Duet: "Fly Away" (with Olivia Newton-John), "Wild Montana Skies" (with Emmylou Harris).